aws-samples/workshop-textract-comprehend-es/synchronous/Lab3/README.md

 c.
 Replace "documentsearchapp" with the name of your Elasticsearch domain created in the stack (see Cloudformation outputs).

-At the end, you should have something like that (with your own values), **do not** copy past this block:
+At the end, you should have something like that (with your own values), **do not** copy paste this block:

 ```json
 {